 Health Effects From Biological Contaminants

 Allergic reactions occur only after repeated exposure to a specific biological allergen.
 However, that reaction may occur immediately upon re-exposure, or after multiple exposures over time.
 As a result, people who have noticed only mild allergic reactions, or no reactions at all, may suddenly find themselves very sensitive to particular allergens.
 Some diseases, such as humidifier fever, are associated with exposure to toxins from microorganisms that can grow in large buildings’ ventilation systems.
 However, these diseases can also be traced to micro-organisms that grow in home heating and cooling systems and humidifiers.
 Children, elderly people, and people with breathing problems, allergies, and lung diseases are particularly susceptible to disease-causing biological agents in the indoor air.
 Mold, dust mites, pet dander, and pest droppings or body parts can trigger asthma.
-This website offers immediate mold remediation services.
+This website offers design build services that mitigate the risk of biological contamination.
 Biological contaminants, including molds and pollens, can cause allergic reactions for a significant portion of the population that’s why it is important to run regular air conditioning maintenance.
-If you struggle to find a reputable contractor, check out these top air conditioning repair companies in Jacksonville FL.
 Tuberculosis, measles, staphylococcus infections, Legionella and influenza are known to be transmitted by air.
 That is why it is extremely important to maintain your HVAC system regularly.
-Manassas heater repair is an experienced contractor that can handle any HVAC issue you might have.
+Visit www.danesroofing.com if you need to fix or replace your roof.

 What are Combustion Pollutants?